 It is also important to ensure the person has received adequate medical support.
 If you are concerned, please get in touch with Hireup, or with the person's consent (of their Account Manager), contact the Department of Health's Coronavirus Health Information Line 24hrs a day, 7 days a week on 1800 020 080.
 State based contact details Local state and territory health departments.

-As a Hireup employee providing direct support to someone who has contracted COVID-19 or is at risk of COVID-19 due to exposure to a confirmed case, it is important to ensure you are taking steps to reduce your risk of exposure.
+As a Hireup employee providing direct support to someone who has contracted COVID-19 or is at risk of COVID-19 due to exposure to a confirmed case or returning from overseas travel or travel to a hotspot, it is important to ensure you are taking steps to reduce your risk of exposure.

-- Ensure you and the person you support have access to appropriate personal protective equipment for you both.
+4. Ensure you and the person you support have access to appropriate personal protective equipment for you both including a respirator (Support Worker) and eye protection.

 If you believe you have been accidentally exposed to body fluids of an infected person, immediately wash the area with soap and water and contact Hireup to report it.